Result format

 When configured at the Expectation level, the

-unexpected_index_list
+unexpected_index_list and

-won't be passed
+unexpected_list won't be passed

 through to the final Validation Result object.
 In